Hear What Matters! Text-conditioned Selective Video-to-Audio Generation: Abstract

 \section{Abstract}

 This work introduces a new task, text-conditioned selective video-to-audio (V2A) generation, which produces only the user-intended sound from a multi-object video.
 This capability is especially crucial in multimedia production, where audio tracks are handled individually for each sound source for precise editing, mixing, and creative control.
-However, current approaches generate single source-mixed sounds at once, largely because visual features are entangled, and region cues or prompts often fail to specify the source.
-We propose \ours, a novel text-conditioned V2A model that treats the text prompt as an explicit selector of target source and modulates video encoder to distinctly extract prompt-relevant video features.
-The proposed supplementary tokens promote cross-attention by suppressing text-irrelevant activations with efficient parameter tuning, yielding robust semantic and temporal grounding. \ours further employs a self-augmentation scheme to overcome the lack of mono audio track supervision.
+We propose \ours, a novel text-conditioned V2A model that treats the text prompt as an explicit selector to distinctly extract prompt-relevant sound-source visual features from the video encoder.
+To suppress text-irrelevant activations with efficient video encoder finetuning, the proposed supplementary tokens promote cross-attention to yield robust semantic and temporal grounding. \ours further employs an autonomous video-mixing scheme in a self-supervised manner to overcome the lack of mono audio track supervision.
 We evaluate \ours on \ourbench, a curated benchmark of clean single-source videos for such a task.
-Extensive experiments and ablations consistently verify its effectiveness across audio quality, semantic alignment, and temporal synchronization.
-Code and demo are available at \demourl. \blfootnote{ $^{\dagger}$ Work done during an internship at NAVER AI Lab.\\ $^{*}$ Corresponding author.}
+Extensive experiments and ablations consistently verify its effectiveness across audio quality, semantic alignment, and temporal synchronization. \blfootnote{ $^{\dagger}$ Work partly done during an internship at NAVER AI Lab.\\ $^{*}$ Corresponding author.}